 Paul and Caryl - the vegan foodies behind Vegan Food Quest - have now come over to The Nomadic Vegan to return the favor by sharing their expertise on vegan food in Southeast Asia!

 These two have spent loads of time in the region and know each country's cuisine inside and out, so I couldn't wait to hear what their favorite Southeast Asian vegan dishes were.
 Take it away, Caryl and Paul!

 So you’ve booked your flight, you’ve planned your grand adventure to follow the trail around one of the classic and most popular travel destinations in the world.

-Beautiful, inspiring and vibrant Southeast Asia awaits you with it’s beaches, amazing temples and delicious food.
+Beautiful, inspiring and vibrant Southeast Asia awaits you with its beaches, amazing temples, acceptance of LGBT+ people and delicious food.
 Thailand, Laos, Myanmar, Indonesia, Cambodia, Vietnam, Malaysia and the Philippines; these countries that make up the region are as diverse as the food you’ll find in each different place.

 From the soothing bowls of ‘pho’ (pronounced ‘fur’) laden with fresh herbs in Vietnam to the spicy, rich and fragrant curries in Thailand; Southeast Asia is a foodie’s dream.